optimuspine82/sf-it-roi/README.md

     Install the required dependencies:

     pip install -r requirements.txt

-    Configure Authorized Users:

-        Open the config.py file.

-        Add the email addresses of all authorized users to the ALLOWED_EMAILS set.

-    # Example from config.py
-    ALLOWED_EMAILS = {
-        "user1@yourdomain.com",
-        "user2@yourdomain.com",
-    }

 Running the Application

     From your project's root directory, run the following command in your terminal: